Veerpratapsingh08/AlgoViz/docs/ARCHITECTURE.md

 ## What You Get?

-**AlgoViz** provides instant availability to interactive visualizations for Sorting, Pathfinding, and Data Structures.
+**AlgoViz** provides instant availability to interactive visualizations for Sorting, Pathfinding, Data Structures, Freeform Graphs, and Race Mode.

 *   **Sorting Algorithms**: Visualizes comparisons and swaps for Bubble, Selection, Insertion, Merge, Quick, and Heap sort.
 *   **Pathfinding**: Demonstrates exploration and shortest path finding with Dijkstra, A*, BFS, and DFS.
 *   **Data Structures**: Interactive playgrounds for Binary Search Trees, Stacks, Queues, and Linked Lists.
+*   **Freeform Graphs**: Drop nodes onto an open canvas, draw connecting edges, and watch Kruskal's or Dijkstra's run directly on top of your sketches.
+*   **Race Mode**: Gamified side-by-side execution where users can pit different algorithms against each other.
-*   **Clean Design**: intentionally restrained UI with semantic colors and slow motion to maximize readability.
+*   **Clean Design**: Intentionally restrained UI with semantic colors and slow motion to maximize readability.
-*   **No Noise**: Zero gamification or unnecessary visual clutter—just pure logic unfolding.
+*   **No Noise**: Zero gamification (except for the educational Race Mode) or unnecessary visual clutter—just pure logic unfolding.

 ## Built With :-